 Ted, what could Michelle teach others about skillfully managing up?

 I have always preached that people are valuable when they add value.
 That means listening and understanding the purpose, and then making it the best it can be.
 It is better to ask more questions in the beginning than to present a poor product because you did not understand what was asked for.
 Michelle is also very good at managing time and being responsive.
 If I give her a project, she will tell me when I can expect to see it and she delivers.
 It is very impressive and comforting.

 Michelle, finally, what is the most rewarding part of your job/career?

 As someone obsessed with efficiency and making sure systems are in place that are user-friendly for back- and front-end users, I am often making incremental changes which I find very satisfying.
 Most rewarding however is when our staff thank me for a hosting a great event.
 Diversified is in the business of producing exhibitions and conferences, so their praise is the ultimate compliment.

-~Heidi Souerwine, CMP, executive director, ASAP
+~Heidi Souerwine, CMP, content manager, ASAP